java67/encfs4win-reloaded/README.md

 1. (Optionnal for Release) Open `dokany\dokan.sln` and Build > Build Solution (or Build dokan-fuse only)
 2. (Optionnal for Release) Open `rlog\win32\rlog.sln` and Build > Build Solution
-3. **Open `encfs\encfs\encfs.sln` and Build > Build Solution**
+3. **Open `encfs\encfs\encfs.sln`, select `Release` `x86` and Build > Build Solution**

 Binaries and necessary DLL are copied to root `bin\Release` folder (or `bin\Debug` for Debug config).

-NOTE: Build instructions are not provided for Win32 OpenSSL and Boost C++.
+NOTE1: Build instructions are not provided for Win32 OpenSSL and Boost C++.
 Pre-built libraries come from the official sites.
 If you want to build them yourself, see versions.txt for all source links and check the official websites for build instructions.

+NOTE2: x64 build is not supported/implemented.

 ## Credits